ADirin/OTP1_LectureMaterial/Week 1/Introduction to Software Engineering.md

 4. Software Maintenance and Evolution: Addresses the ongoing maintenance, enhancement, and evolution of software systems to adapt to changing requirements and environments.

-5. Software Project Management: Involves planning, organizing, and controlling software projects to ensure they are completed on time, within budget, and according to specifications.
+5. **Software Project Management**: Involves planning, organizing, and controlling software projects to ensure they are completed on time, within budget, and according to specifications.

 # Software Development Life Cycle (SDLC):
 he Software Development Life Cycle (SDLC) is a framework that describes the stages involved in the development of software.